hydroper/phantasystar3/docs/roadmap.md

 - Forget to not call `grab_focus()` on `PS3SelectableItemButton`.
 Instead do `get_node("button").grab_focus()`.
 - Base animated panels re-enable their controls on popup.
 Separate a function for disabling the necessary controls.
-- Panels can be temporarily disabled due to a nested panel.
-When that nested panel collapses, disable what is necessary again after getting back to the other panels.